-I thought I should highlight some of those frequently forgotten college budget expenses.
+I should highlight some of those frequently forgotten college budget expenses.
 Individually, these expenses seem minor compared to the cost of tuition.
 Collectively, they can add hundreds, even thousands, to the cost of your degree.

 Okay, onto the list!
 Here are five of the most commonly forgotten college budget expenses.

-When planning for college, most students and families focus on big expenses like tuition and housing.
+When planning for college, most students and families focus on significant expenses like tuition and housing.
 They often forget to factor in the cost of applying to college in the first place.
 If you plan to apply to multiple schools, college application fees could cost you hundreds of dollars.

 After paying four to six years of tuition, many students are unpleasantly surprised to learn they have to pay to graduate.
 It doesn’t seem fair, but graduation fees will probably cost you several hundred dollars.

 First, most schools charge a general graduation fee, perhaps called a commencement fee.
 These fees pay for things like commencement speakers and printing graduation programs.
 You’ll pay this fee even if you don’t participate in your graduation ceremony.

 Second, you’ll pay to rent your cap and gown.
 Rental costs vary based on which company your school contracts to provide hats and dresses.
 At my university, the complete gear (gown, cap and tassel) will cost you about $75.
 You may avoid this expense if you don’t walk at graduation, but I encourage all students to attend their graduation ceremony.

 Finally, you have to apply to graduate, which usually involves a small fee.
 This fee is typically used to cover the cost of printing and mailing your diploma.
 The deadline to apply for graduation will be listed on your school’s academic calendar.
 Be sure to use it by the deadline, or you’ll be charged a late fee on top of the actual fee.